The blazes may have dissipated, but firefighters could be tackling fires in Pemberton right into the fall.

 Hoses have been laid out to a distance of about 8.5 kilometres along the fire's perimeter and will be gradually moved in from the fire's edge.
-About 35 per cent of the fire was inaccessible for ground crews because of steep terrain.
+About 35 per cent of the fire is inaccessible for ground crews because of steep terrain.

 "We're concentrating on the fire perimeter," Horley said.
 "Right now we have sprinkler systems set up along the lower edge of both of those fires and that's going to speed up our mop-up a bit.

 "When the crews leave at night they turn the sprinklers on and they'll run for about four hours until the pumps run out of gas.
 It wets it down really well, but there could be the odd smoke show up for quite a while.
 I think that they're going for 100 per cent extinguishment."